-So I got to work, tested and tested, and finally created the richest, smoothest and creamiest flan recipe ever!
-Best of all, it’s so easy to make and it’s officially made me a flan lover!
+So I got to work, tested, tested, and finally created the richest, smoothest, and creamiest flan recipe ever!
+Best of all, it’s so easy to make and officially made me a flan lover!

 What is flan?

 It’s known for its smooth and creamy consistency that’s achieved by cooking the custard in a water bath, or a bain-marie or baño-maría.
-Doing so creates steam in the oven which gently and evenly cooks the flan, keeping it moist and ensuring that the eggs aren’t overcooked and curdled or scrambled.
+Doing so creates steam in the oven that gently and evenly cooks the flan, keeping it moist and ensuring that the eggs aren’t overcooked, curdled, or scrambled.

 The flan is cooked with the caramel on the bottom of the pan and the custard mixture on top.
 After it’s cooked and sufficiently cooled, the flan is then inverted onto a plate to reveal a rich and golden caramel sauce that perfectly covers the top of the flan!

 It truly is a magical dessert!

 This flan is made with only 5 simple ingredients which is why I love it so much!
 Here’s what you need:

 - vanilla extract

 You’ll also need a small 7-inch cake pan or a special pan called a flanera.
 I got my flanera here.
 It’s inexpensive and perfect!
 It has an easy-locking lid, so I don’t need to use foil to cover the top while baking.